Upland Inspiration

 Gun Dog magazine has been around since the early 1980’s and still provides good entertainment and instruction.
 Wing & Shot published a few years later, wasn’t around long but was good while it lasted!

-PDJ covers the gambit of upland experience with sections on training, guns and shooting, gun dog health, and public hunting venues both east and west.
-What began as an eastern-based periodical UA is now new and improved.
+PDJ covers the gambit of upland experiences with sections on training, guns & shooting, gun dog health, and public hunting venues both east and west.
+What began as an eastern-based periodical, UA is now new and improved.
 The latest version includes more articles on western venues - even fly-fishing!
 It will be interesting to see what transpires.

-Along with affiliated Quail Forever, the PF website remains the best place to follow trending information on habitat and public lands.
-Due to its online presence, brief articles and podcasts can be offered in a timely fashion.
+PF and QF magazines (for members) and websites remain the best place to follow trending information on habitat and public lands.
+Due to its online presence, brief articles and podcasts with important information can be offered in a timely fashion.
+PF not only discusses habitat and public land topics, it has the ability to influence them.
+All upland hunters should be members of these two organizations.

 Pointing Dog Journal and Upland Almanac -